Getting behind the wheel before dawn or after sunset requires extra caution. Here are six tips to help you stay safe.

 It's easy to get dangerously sleepy during a late-night drive.
 Avoid driving after your usual bedtime, and take frequent breaks during long trips.
 Having a passenger for conversation can also help.
 If your eyelids suddenly feel heavy or you can't remember the last few miles, find a safe place to pull over and get some rest.

-AAA membership can provide with you many benefits, including roadside assistance.
+AAA membership can provide you with many benefits, including roadside assistance.